JetBrains-Research/astminer/README.md

 #### Examples

-If you want to use astminer as a library in your Java/Kotlin mining pipeline, check the following examples:
+If you want to use astminer as a library in your Java/Kotlin based data mining tool, check the following examples:

 * A few [simple usage examples](src/main/kotlin/astminer/examples) can be run with `./gradlew run`.

 * A somewhat more verbose [example of usage in Java](src/main/kotlin/astminer/examples/AllJavaFiles.kt) is available as well.

+Please consider trying Kotlin for your data mining pipelines: from our experience, it is much better suited for data collection and transformation instruments.

 ### Output format